enricoforti/enricoforti.github.io/index.md

 - **CrossFit in the Crosshairs: A Community-Embedded Theory of Organizational Responsiveness to Social Issues.** With: Rietveld J., Piazza A. — _Revise & Resubmit at: Administrative Science Quarterly_

-- **Naturals over Strivers: Perceived Naturalness affects Healthcare Resource Allocation During Scarcity.** With: Lee J. and Tsay C. — _Under review at: Nature_
+- **Naturals over Strivers: Perceived Naturalness affects Healthcare Resource Allocation During Scarcity.** With: Lee J. and Tsay C. — _Under review at: PNAS_

 # Select Abstracts

 **Competitive Familiarity: Learning to Coordinate by Competing** _—	with: Ching K. and Rawley E._

-_Organization Science (forthcoming)_
+_Organization Science (2024)_ <a href="https://doi.org/10.1287/orsc.2022.17068">https://doi.org/10.1287/orsc.2022.17068</a> [open access] _Equally contributed.
+Authors listed in alphabetical order._

 This paper develops and tests a theory of organizational learning, proposing that prior competitive interaction improves coordination amongst teammates.
 We test the theory using millions of experiments in the formation of eSports teams.
 The results show that exogenously assigned teams of former competitors are highly effective—the marginal returns to prior competitive interaction are even larger than the returns to prior collaborative interaction.
 The evidence suggests that teammates learn to coordinate by competing, a finding with implications for organizational design and the management of human capital.